 Back to Basics

-Dr. Schultz says to always start with a damp face, then massage your cleanser all over using gentle circular motions.
-It’s not rocket science but the key is to make sure that you’re only massaging for only about 10-20 seconds.
-Rinse with warm, not hot or cold, water, which helps the skin retain moisture, and pat (don’t rub!) skin dry with a clean towel.
+Dr. Schultz advises to always start with a damp face, then massage your cleanser all over using gentle circular motions.
+It’s not rocket science, but the key is to make sure that you’re only massaging for about 10-20 seconds.
+Rinse with warm (not hot or cold) water, which helps skin retain moisture, and pat (don’t rub!) skin dry with a clean, soft towel.

 Less is More

 The most common mistake people make is over-scrubbing their face.
 While you want to remove dirt, makeup, and oil, too much washing can irritate your skin and strip its natural oils.
 This can trigger breakouts and dryness.
 Dr. Schultz always tells patients to take the “less is more” approach.
 For a deep-clean that won't strip your skin, try Kiehl's Rare Earth Deep Pore Daily Cleanser and Michael Todd Charcoal Detox Deep Pore Gel Cleanser.

 That said, never skip...especially at night.
 Make sure to remove every trace of makeup before bed.
 One of our favorite nighttime rituals is using the balm-like EVE LOM Cleanser to melt away what's left from the day.
 Read on for more on committing the cardinal sin of beauty!

 Don't Skip Washing